iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Joining A Secured IoT Domain - DSS

-The DSS - Domain Security Service - is a ring 1 service that signs publisher identities and issues signing and encryption keys.
+The DSS - Domain Security Service - signs the publisher identities and issues a trusted public/private key pair for signing and encryption.
 In order to join a secure domain a publisher must be registered with the DSS as a trusted client.

 The process of joining a secured domain:
-1. A publisher generates temporary public/private keys for signing and encryption on first use
+1. A publisher generates temporary public/private key pair for signing and encryption on first use
 2. The publisher publishes its publisher identity message with the temporary public keys
 3. The DSS receives the identity message, adds it to the list of unverified publishers and notifies the administrator
 4. The administator verifies and optionally updates the publisher identity information and marks the publisher as trusted